openvinotoolkit/npu_plugin/README.md

 #### Select testing plugin

-The `IE_KMB_TESTS_DEVICE_NAME` environement should be set both on HOST and KMB Board to the desired target plugin for tests:
+The `IE_KMB_TESTS_DEVICE_NAME` environment should be set both on HOST and KMB Board to the desired target plugin for tests:

 * `KMB` to use KMB plugin and run inference on VPU.
+* `HDDL2` to use HDDL2 plugin and run inference on x86_64.
 * `CPU` to use CPU plugin and run inference on ARM.

 #### Get reference results on HOST